 Ways to get to Batam Riau

-Flight and ferries are the only ways to get to Batam – and flight option is limited if it isn’t domestic flight.
+Flight and ferries are the only ways to get to Batam – and flight options are limited if it isn’t a domestic flight.
 While the Hang Nadim International Airport has flights coming in from many parts of Indonesia, including Jakarta, the only international flights available are from Malaysia and Saudi Arabia.

 Best Things to Do in Batam